davidtchiu/davidtchiu.github.io/teaching/cs161/lab11.cards/index.md

 <img width="400px" src="https://scx1.b-cdn.net/csz/news/800/2017/heresthebest.jpg" />

 In this lab, you will create classes that model playing cards and decks of playing cards.
-The goal of this lab is to familiarize you with the IntelliJ editor.
 You will practice using enum classes, and the `main()` method.

 #### Student Outcomes

-- Use of the IntelliJ IDE
 - Practice writing/using `enum` classes
 - Practice writing the `main()` method